 The body’s circadian rhythm determines cortisol and melatonin production.
 During the daytime, the sunlight signals your body to keep you alert with cortisol.
 At night, the darkness tells your body to wind down for sleep using melatonin.

 If you disrupt that natural circadian rhythm, you cause yourself to be alert too late at night, costing you a good night’s rest.
 You then wake up late the next day since you hit snooze on your alarm clock again.

 Aside from getting enough sleep, you also have to encourage your circadian rhythm to make you sleep and wake up when you want.
 Your body clock will adjust as long as you assist it.
-This means staying away from social media before bed.
+This means staying away from social media, and blue light-emitting devices in general, before bed.
 Don’t use any electronic device for an hour before your planned sleeping time.
 Follow reliable sleep hygiene practices that will bring you restful sleep and an easy awakening the next day.

-For shift workers, your work plays a huge factor in how you sleep.
+For shift workers, your work greatly affects how you sleep.
 It can be a struggle following a strict schedule, whether you work just nights or a mix of day and night shifts.

 Shift workers have it tough.
 The irregular hours disrupt their sleep-wake cycles and make them lose much-needed sleep.
 They even face a higher risk for sleep disorders such as sleep apnoea.
 In addition, irregular sleep can impact their physical wellness and mental health.

 To have better sleep, set a wake-up time that still gives you your needed sleep hours.
 Even though you’re tired and sleepy, keep practising good sleep hygiene.
 Also, make sure that no one at home disturbs you when you sleep—black out your entire room.
 The darkness and peace during your rest time will help you reach rapid eye movement sleep, even during the daytime.
 This REM sleep will be crucial to your restfulness and wakefulness.

 The Best Time to Wake Up Depends on You